Fruit and Yogurt Parfaits are a perfect snack when you want something light and sweet, or make a great breakfast for busy mornings.

 Preparation

 Start by getting out as many jars as you want to make parfaits.
 Separate the yogurt among the jars.
-I find that a 32oz container of yogurt makes about 4-6 parfaits, depending on the size of the jars and how full I want them.
-I make smaller ones for the boys, so when I do that I can get a few more out of one container.
+I find that a 32-oz container of yogurt makes about 4-6 parfaits, depending on the size of the jars and how full I want them.
+I make smaller ones for the boys, so when I do that, I can get a few more out of one container.

 Tropical Parfait

 Most tropical fruit combinations include mango, but we don’t usually eat many mangoes here.
-The tropical fruit we do all love: pineapple!
+The tropical fruit we all love: pineapple!
 And of course, you can’t have something tropical without coconut.

 CLICK HERE for the full recipe.